Trees in Camden FAQ

 How long will it take to get a permit?

-Applications may take up to 28 days to process.
+Applications may take up to 28 days to process after payment has been received.
 This includes an inspection by a qualified Council arborist and completion of the assessment process.

 Once determined, you will receive a permit which will outline what the approval allows and any other requirements.